Hedlen/Hedlen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+I currently serve as the Technical Director at MEGVII Research.
+My research and project interests include Machine Learning, Computer Vision, and Computer Graphics, among others.
+Recently, I have been primarily focusing on Diffusion models with applications in Computer Vision.

 I received my Master degree at Information and Communication Engineering in University of Electronic Science and Technology of China (UESTC), supervised by [Prof. Yiming Pi](https://www.researchgate.net/scientific-contributions/Yiming-Pi-13739828) and [Prof. Zongjie Cao](https://www.researchgate.net/scientific-contributions/Zongjie-Cao-33269443), in 2019.
 I obtained my Bachelor degree at Electronic Information Engineering in University of South China (USC) in 2015.
 During in internship, I was luckily mentored by [Dr. Zhanghui Kuang](https://scholar.google.com/citations?hl=zh-CN&user=z4wkHDgAAAAJ) at SenseTime and [Prof. Shuaicheng Liu](http://www.liushuaicheng.org/), [Dr. Jue Wang](https://juewang725.github.io/) at MEGVII Research.
-I currently serves as the Technical Director at MEGVII Research.
-My research interests include Computer Vision, Computer Graphics, AIGC.